multiple-states/bread-butter/README.md

 * It uses the task automator Grunt (http://gruntjs.com/) for an easy build setup
 * It uses the package manager Bower (http://bower.io/) to install dependencies like jquery and modernizer
-* It uses the Bootstrap (http://getbootstrap.com/) framework for a mobile first responsive grid system
 * It is designed to be used with a module based workflow (https://github.com/multiple-states/bread-butter/wiki/workflow) for all your website elements
 * It uses the css pre-processor Less (http://lesscss.org/) for more powerful styling